-- Educational needs;
+- Educational needs:

 - Past experience of the student;

 - Methods chosen (micro/clinical or macro/planning and administration);

 - Geographical residence of the student;

 - Immunization clearance from ASHE;

 - Stipend obligations of the student when pertinent; and

 - In the second year, preferences of students (according to their concentration).

 Students DO NOT contact a placement directly to arrange their field placement.
 This is done by the field education faculty.
-Students only contact agencies after instruction from their field liaison.
+Students should contact agencies only after instruction from their field liaison.